helm/charts/stable/kube2iam/README.md

 `aws.access_key` | The value to use for AWS_ACCESS_KEY_ID | `""`
 `aws.region` | The AWS region to use | `""`
-`existingSecret` | Set the AWS credentials using an existing secret | `""`
+`existingSecret` | Set the AWS credentials using an existing secret | `""` `podSecurityPolicy.enabled` | If true, create a podSecurityPolicy object.
+For the pods to use the psp, rbac.create should also be set to true | `false`
+`podSecurityPolicy.annotations` | The annotations to add to the podSecurityPolicy object | `{}`

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,